GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.
+> ### We have seen that computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
 >
 > ~ *Donald Knuth*